 The goal of a NaNoWriMo author is pretty simple: Write a fifty-thousand-word novel in just 30 days.
 Starting November first, you have until the end of the month to complete the book.
 That’s your goal.

-There's really only one way to reach this goal, and that is to write — a lot.
+There’s really only one way to reach this goal, and that is to write — a lot.
 Every day, every lunch break, every evening after work, every spare minute.
 Family gets the brush off for the month.
 Thanksgiving dinner is eaten in a rush, standing over the sink.
 Showers are, regrettably, missed.
+A true test for a prolific writer.

 The rush to complete 50,000 words in 30 days can be exciting, but there’s more going on here than meets the eye.
 Some authors get frantic about this process, but in reality, they’re being initiated into a fellowship of sorts.
 They’re joining the ranks of generations of published authors who had to crank the words out and produce their books quickly and consistently, or risk missing out on things like food and shelter.